JoeyNiestroy/Mortgage-Default-Predictions/README.md

 Random Forest  |     92%       |    90%            |   97%        |  99%     | 80%

 Overall XGBoost performs slightly better across the board and that model still has not been optmized through any form of grid searching so there could be far more performance left on the table.
 The tree models allow an interesting insights to feature importance; with interest rates, credit scores, and OLTV ranking very high.
 While surprisingly States and Sellers trended on average far lower.

+All hyperparameters were chosen by hand, will integrate some form of grid search in a couple days

 I'd love to simulate the potential costs/margins changes if this model was implemented but it estimating recovery value from foreclosure and effectiveness of payments plans is comp expensive for 400gb+ of data so I'll update when it actually finishes running.